Nayan-Chaturvedi/ChaiAurCode/README.md

   const numbers = [1,2,3,4];
   console.log(numbers) ➜ click on prototype to see the methods
 - Array contain the mixed data type
-- Array ha prototype proerty access
+- Array has prototype property access
 - Array has length property , to calculate the length of an array
 - **push():** It will add the value in the array
 - **pop():** Remove the last available value in array